 The Record of Proceedings is a substantially verbatim transcript of the proceedings of the National Assembly's Plenary meetings.
 It records what was said as well as what was decided.

-These transcripts of Plenary meetings are initially published in the language spoken with a transcription of the simultaneous interpretation where Welsh is spoken.
+Transcripts of Plenary meetings are initially published in the language spoken with a transcription of the simultaneous interpretation where Welsh is spoken.
 A draft version is published on a rolling basis and it starts to appear about an hour after the start of Plenary.
 It is updated every quarter of an hour.

 The fully bilingual final version, with all contributions given in both languages, is published within three working days.
-Answers to Oral Questions not reached in Plenary meetings are published within 24 hours
+Answers to Oral Questions not reached in Plenary meetings are published within 24 hours.

 Transcripts of committee meetings are made available in draft form within three to five working days, with a final version published within 10 working days.

 Committee transcripts include the Welsh to English interpretation broadcast during the meeting, but English contributions are not translated into Welsh.

 The online Record of Proceedings is fully searchable by keyword, shareable and available in a number of formats.

 If you are new to using the Record of Proceedings please see our guidance for terminology used, our section on Plenary and our guide to Assembly committees.

 If you are a developer looking to use the XML version of the Record of Proceedings please see our guide to using Assembly information.